Stone-Red-Code/DesktopMagic/src/DesktopMagicPluginAPI/DesktopMagicPluginAPI.md

 ##### Summary

-The plugin class
+The plugin class.

 <a name='P-DesktopMagicPluginAPI-Plugin-Application'></a>
 ### Application `property`

 ##### Summary

-Informations about the main application
+Informations about the main application.

 <a name='P-DesktopMagicPluginAPI-Plugin-UpdateInterval'></a>
 ### UpdateInterval `property`